 Majors and Minors

-Economics minors complete a total of six courses (18 credits) including ECN 101, 102, one or both of 201 or 202, and any other two or three additional economics electives.
+Economics minors complete a total of six courses (18 credits): ECN 101, 102, 201, 202, and two economics electives.
 Please consult the College’s Undergraduate Catalog for additional requirements at the link below:

-For a listing of course descriptions, please see the course catalog.
+For more information on our programs and for a listing of course descriptions, please see the course catalog.

 Labor-Management Relations Program